 Image of resistivity survey of Pillerton Priors Roman villa

-Archaeological Surveys believe resistivity is currently underused due to generally higher cost per area when compared to magnetometry.
+Archaeological Surveys believe resistivity is currently underused due to the generally higher cost per area when compared to magnetometry.
 However, the technique often provides similar information to magnetometry and frequently can be superior.
-The rapid data collection possible using cart based systems has resulted in more competitive costs for resistivity.
+The rapid data collection possible using cart based systems has resulted in more competitive costs for resistivity; however, these systems require very good surface conditions (short grass, moderate soil moisture) and on many sites are unsuitable.
 The efficacy of any geophysical technique should be carefully considered on a site by site basis.